smartfog/fogflow/doc/en/source/scorpioIntegration.rst

-Step 6:Thinbroker will notify the analytical data to NGSILD broker as in step No 5, NGSI-LD broker subscribed for the analytical data.
+Step 6:Thinbroker will notify the analytical data to NGSILD broker as in step No 5, NGSI-LD broker has subscribed for the analytical data.

 Please prepare the CURL command to query the "result" entities from NGSILD broker.